javikr/Easy-Game-Center-Swift/README.md

 * Send me your application's link, if you use Easy Game center, I will add on the cover page and for support [@RedWolfStudioFR](https://twitter.com/RedWolfStudioFR) :)

 # Documentation
-All methods, properties, types, and delegate methods available on the GameCenterManager class are documented below.
+All methods, properties, types, and delegate methods available on the Easy Game Center class are documented below.
 If you're using [GameKit](https://developer.apple.com/library/ios/documentation/GameKit/Reference/GameKit_Collection/index.html)

 ## Setup
 Setting up Easy Game Center it's really easy.
 Read the instructions after.